Svetk0/SvetlanaSolomatnikova/README.md

 Now I have some pet projects that helps me to improve my skills
 <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30px"> .

 My previous experience was  focused on open-source education projects in robotics.
 We developed autonomous drones kit as a tool to be involved in robotics area and learn its hardware and software.
 I organised many competitions, webinars, educational trainings.
-But now, Iwould like to deep leart tech side.
+But now, I would like to deep leart tech side.

 <p align="center">
  <img width="600" src="assets/github-snake.svg" alt="snake"/>